-In one of our last articles we showed how easy it is to install OpenHABian and how the smart pool controller is integrated in OpenHab.Thanks to the many inquiries, I would like to discuss the configuration and functionality of the smart home server with you today: We install a binding, search for things, create an item and display the content via HabPanel without having to write a single line of program code.
+in one of our last articles we showed how easy OpenHABian can be installed and how the smart pool control is integrated into OpenHab, due to the many requests I would like to go into the configuration and functionality of the smart home server with you today: We will install a binding, search for Things, create an item and display the content via HabPanel without having to write a single line of program code.

-The aim is to prepare everything for an ESP with ESP-Easy via in a follow-up article MQTTto integrate into our smart home.
+The goal is to prepare everything to integrate an ESP with ESP-Easy via MQTT into our smart home in a follow-up article.

-We have OpenHAB here Installed.
-The web interface is already accessible immediately:
+We have installed OpenHAB here.
+Directly after that the web interface is already accessible:

-If you have never used or seen OpenHAB before, it is helpful to use "Demo", some examples are already pre-installed.
+If you have never used or seen OpenHAB before, it is helpful to use "Demo", in which some examples are already pre-installed.
 We choose "Standard" and start with an empty system.

-You can check out the demo data at any time here operate via GitHub.
+You can always help yourself from the demo data here via GitHub.

-Immediately afterwards we are asked for the GPS position, this is important for the function of several bindings.
-However, we can still change this later.
+Directly afterwards we are asked for the GPS position, this is important for the function of several bindings.
+However, we can still change this afterwards.

-After a short time, OpenHab has adopted the settings we have specified and, after refreshing the page, also shows several buttons:
+After a short time OpenHab has adopted the settings we specified and also shows several buttons after refreshing the page:

-At this point I would like to point out that the available documentation the developer is quite complete and many tutorials for setting up OpenHAB are also available in German, which is why we do not fully configure OpenHAB here and do not go into all the installed bindings.
+At this point I would like to point out that the available documentation of the developers is quite complete and many tutorials for setting up OpenHAB are also available in German, which is why we do not fully configure OpenHAB at this point and do not go into all installed bindings.

-We follow the advice of the header and start with "sudo openhabian-config"
+We follow the header's advice and start with "Sudo Openhabian-Config"

-We need Mosquitto because our smart home needs a broker for MQTT, and are then asked for a password:
+We need Mosquitto because our smart home needs a broker for MQTT, and are asked for a password afterwards:

-I would like to suggest a more advanced user to assign a password, beginners are better off without the point because the option is problematic in some respects.
-After configuration with openhab-config, a restart is mandatory.
+For more advanced users I would like to suggest the use of a password, but beginners should not use this option as it is problematic in some respects.
+After the configuration with openhab-config a reboot is mandatory.

 Back to the web interface: Open the PaperUI

-As we can see, the inbox is still empty because we have not yet installed any extensions (binding).
+As we can see, the inbox is still empty, since we have not yet installed any extensions (binding).

-OpenHab differentiates between physical and virtual objects and names these things and items.
+OpenHab distinguishes between physical and virtual objects and calls them Things and Items.
 Things have channels, items have values.
-Here's an example:
+Here is an example:

-An ESP with BME280 is a thing.
-The thing has channels such as Temperature or humidity.
+An ESP with BME280 is a Thing.
+The Thing has channels like temperature or humidity.
 These channels can be linked to items.
 An item receives its value via the channel.
-The item is the virtual counterpart to the thing and basically represents the "packaging" or the framework for the values.
+The item is the virtual counterpart to the thing and represents the "packaging" or the framework for the values.
 Items can also be thought of as functions.
-This may be somewhat confusing for beginners.
+For beginners, this may be a bit confusing.

-Things can be found by OpenHAB with the right binding in the inbox (above in the screenshot).
-You must define items yourself if you do not use simple mode.
-We will explain this using examples.
+Things can be found by OpenHAB with the correct binding in the Inbox (above in the screenshot).
+Items you have to define yourself if you don't use the Simple mode.
+We will explain this later with examples.

-First, adjust the setting so that the channels are automatically linked, activate the Simple mode.
+First, adjust the setting so that the channels are automatically linked, activate Simple mode for this.

-Don't forget "Save" at the bottom of the page so that the settings are applied.
+Don't forget to click "Save" at the bottom of the page to apply the settings.

-Under "Add-ons -> Bindings" you will find a wide selection of plugins that we can load:
+Under "Add-ons -> Bindings" you will find a large selection of plugins that we can load:

-Popular examples are astro-binding, NTP binding or network binding.
-For later use of MQTT, you should also install the appropriate binding.
-As a simple example, I'm showing NTP binding today.
-After installation, the entry (Thing) appears in the Inbox.
+Popular examples are the Astro binding, NTP binding or the network binding.
+For a later use of MQTT you should also install the corresponding binding.
+As a simple example I show the NTP binding today.
+After the installation, the entry (Thing) already appears in the inbox.

-Many readers will now wonder where the hardware stands for the Thing because Things are actually physical objects.
-Well, that's right.
+Many readers will now ask where the hardware for the Thing is located because Things are actually physical objects.
+Well, that is correct as far as it goes.
 However, it is also possible to use web services or similar.
-I deliberately skipped this in the above statement so as not to create even more confusion.
+I have deliberately skipped this in the explanation above, so as not to cause any more confusion.

-In the Inbox, add the found Thing (Local Time) OpenHab by clicking on the blue button
+In the inbox, add the found Thing (Local Time) to OpenHab by clicking on the blue button

-And then choose "Add as Thing".
-This binding only works correctly if you have specified the GPS position of your system.
+And afterwards select "Add as Thing".
+This binding will only work correctly if you have specified the GPS position of your system.
 We now find the Thing under "Control"

-You can configure the Thing by clicking the small icon in the upper right corner.
-You will then see the two channels of the thing and have the option to change the NTP server in the blue button above.
+You can configure the Thing by clicking on the small icon in the upper right corner.
+You will then see the two channels of the Thing and have the possibility to change the NTP server in the blue button above.

-Since simple mode has been used, an item has been created automatically.
-In most tutorials on the web, the items are created manually.
+Because the Simple-Mode was used an item was created automatically.
+In most tutorials on the net the items are created manually.
 Manually created items are preferred by most users.
-However, to do this, you must create the files and entries manually.
-You will not find automatically generated items as specified in the documentation under /etc/openhab2/items, but are stored in a JsonDB.
+But for this you have to create the files and items manually.
+Automatically created items are not located in /etc/openhab2/items as stated in the documentation but are stored in a JsonDB.
 The path of the database is /var/lib/openhab2/jsondb

-The actual (and manual) way to configure OpenHab would be to install the bindings, define things with channels, create the items, and then create the sitemaps.
+The actual (and manual) way of configuring OpenHab would be: installing the bindings, defining the Things with channels, creating the Items and then creating the Sitemaps.

-Since a manual creation of the Things, Items and Sidemaps requires a lot of programming effort, a "Home Builder" is now supplied with which the scaffolding for the smart home can be created relatively comfortably.
+Since a manual creation of the Things, Items and Sidemaps requires some programming effort, a "Home Builder" is now supplied with the help of which the framework for the smart home can be created relatively comfortable.
 You can find it in the web interface:

-To display the value of the item without programming knowledge, we use HABPANEL today.
-When I click on the panel, a small assistant starts, I have taken screenshots here:
+To display the value of the item without programming knowledge we use HABPANEL today.
+Clicking on the panel starts a small wizard, I have created screenshots here:

 We need a new dashboard